JSON streaming

 JSON streaming comprises communications protocols to delimit JSON objects built upon lower-level stream-oriented protocols (such as TCP), that ensures individual JSON objects are recognized, when the server and clients use the same one (e.g. implicitly coded in).
 This is necessary as JSON is a non-concatenative protocol (the concatenation of two JSON objects does not produce a valid JSON object).
+IETF defines a JSON text sequence as JSON texts each preceded by the ASCII record separator character and followed by a line feed.

 Introduction

 JSON is a popular format for exchanging object data between systems.
 Frequently there's a need for a stream of objects to be sent over a single connection, such as a stock ticker or application log records.
 In these cases there's a need to identify where one JSON encoded object ends and the next begins.
 Technically this is known as framing.

 There are four common ways to achieve this: